Mohammadali-Ghaemifar/Hybrid-ADRC-RL-Control-Nonlinear-System/README.md

 # Hybrid ADRC–DDPG Control of a Nonlinear Industrial System

-This repository contains the MATLAB/Simulink implementation of a **hybrid ADRC–DDPG controller** for a **nonlinear industrial control valve** with friction and time delay.
+This repository contains the MATLAB/Simulink implementation of a **hybrid ADRC–RL controller** for a **nonlinear industrial valve** with friction and time delay.
 The RL agent is trained and evaluated in closed loop with an **Active Disturbance Rejection Controller (ADRC)**, where **ADRC and RL act in series** during training and testing.

 ![Block Diagram](Block Diagram.png)

 ---